Anton Bruckner: Early life

 The house in Ansfelden, Austria, where Anton Bruckner was born.
 It is now the Anton Bruckner Museum.

 Anton Bruckner was born in Ansfelden (then a village, now almost a suburb of Linz) on 4 September 1824.
 The ancestors of Bruckner's family were farmers and craftsmen; their history can be traced as far back as the 16th century.
 They lived near a bridge south of Sindelburg, which led to their being called "Bruckhner an der Bruckhen" (bridgers on the bridge).
 Bruckner's grandfather was appointed schoolmaster in Ansfelden in 1776; this position was inherited by Bruckner's father, Anton Bruckner Sr., in 1823.
 It was a poorly paid but well-respected position in the rural environment.
-Bruckner Sr. married Theresia Helm, and they had eleven children, Anton Bruckner being the eldest.
+Bruckner Sr. married Theresia Helm, and they had eleven children, five of whom survived to adulthood, Anton Bruckner being the eldest.

 Music was part of the school curriculum, and Bruckner's father was his first music teacher.
 Bruckner learned to play the organ as a child.
 He was very dedicated to the instrument just as he was later in life in composing, often practising for 12 hours a day.
 He entered school when he was six, proved to be a hard-working student, and was promoted to upper class early.
 While studying, Bruckner also helped his father in teaching the other children.
 After Bruckner received his confirmation in 1833, Bruckner's father sent him to another school in Hörsching.
 The schoolmaster, Johann Baptist Weiß, was a music enthusiast and respected organist.
 Here, Bruckner completed his school education and refined his skills as an organist.
 Around 1835 Bruckner wrote his first composition, a Pange lingua – one of the compositions which he revised at the end of his life.
 When his father became ill, Anton returned to Ansfelden to help him in his work.